PvPClt/project/album_en.md

 1. Love your Putin with all your heart, with all your mind, with all your soul.
 2. Love your neighbor: your boss, your deputy, your tax inspector.
 3. Thou shalt not kill — a statesman, a law enforcement officer.
-4. Thou shalt not commit adultery with a condom.
+4. Thou shalt not commit adultery in a condom.
 5. Do not bear false witness for personal gain — only for the good of the Motherland.
 6. Do not waste thy seed — make children.
 7. Thou shalt not steal — that is the prerogative of state officials.